microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

 	> **Notes:**
 	> - The user with single subscription won't be prompted to select subscription.
 	> - The subscription highlighted in yellow will be selected by default if you do not enter any disired subscription.
 Please select the subscription carefully, as it may break the execution further.
 	> - While you are waiting for processes to get completed in the Azure Cloud Shell window, you'll be asked to enter the code three times.
-This is necessary for performing installation of various Azure Services and preloading content in the Azure Synapse Analytics SQL Pool tables.
+This is necessary for performing installation of various Azure Services and preloading the data.

 26. **Enter** the Region for deployment with necessary resources available, preferably "eastus". (ex. eastus, eastus2, westus, westus2 etc)